 Store your homemade taco mix in an airtight jar out of direct sunlight.
 Use within 3 months.

-Note: If you want to extract even more flavours from the ingredients, dry toast the anise, peppers, coriander and cumin before grinding and combining.
+Note: If you want to extract even more flavours from the ingredients, dry toast the anise, peppers pieces, peppercorns and whole coriander and cumin before grinding and combining.
 The heat really brings out the most fabulous aromas and taste!

 Click here to read more about how to toast and grind ingredients.
 Includes a short demonstration video.
 (Link opens in new window)